ianroberts131/visual-algorithms/CONTRIBUTING.md

 Take a look at [this guide](https://github.com/asmeurer/git-workflow) for instructions on proper git workflow and how to submit a pull request.

 ## Style Guide
-- Two spaces for indentation
+- Two spaces for indentation.
-- Prefer { this } to {this} when writing JSX
+- Prefer { this } to {this} when writing JSX.
-- a === b, not a===b
+- a === b, not a===b.
-- Try to generally follow the conventions you see in the source code already
+- Try to generally follow the conventions you see in the source code already.

 ## File Structure
 Files are generally organized into 4 separate folders:
-- Components: Houses all of the individual React components
+- Components: Houses all of the individual React components.
-- Pages: Each page you see has its own file within this folder
+- Pages: Each page you see has its own file within this folder.
-- Actions: All Redux action creators are stored here
+- Actions: All Redux action creators are stored here.
-- Reducers: Where state is managed - each piece of state has its own file here
+- Reducers: Where state is managed - each piece of state has its own file here.

 We like to keep associated css files in the same folder as the accompanying component, since it makes it easier to see what the css is actually styling.